BASF, Canada in early talks on EV battery production - source

 Rich in key materials for EV battery production - including lithium, graphite, cobalt and nickel - Canada is trying to woo battery makers to safeguard the future of its manufacturing heartland in Ontario as the world seeks to cut emissions.

-Ontario is geographically close to U.S. automakers in Michigan and Ohio, and General Motors Co (GM.N), Ford Motor Co (F.N) and Stellantis NV (STLA.MI) have all announced plans to make electric vehicles at factories in Ontario.
+Ontario is geographically close to U.S. automakers in Michigan and Ohio, and General Motors Co, Ford Motor Co and Stellantis NV have all announced plans to make electric vehicles at factories in Ontario.

 “We are ensuring we have the policies necessary to attract the electric vehicle and battery supply chains to Canada,” Industry Minister Champagne said in a statement.